 - Click the AirDrop icon or drag and drop the video icon on the Mac’s AirDrop icon and the file will be sent directly to your Camera Roll as a video for viewing whenever you want.

-- Use the appropriate cable for your Mac, such as a USB to Lightning cable to connect your iPhone with your Mac.
+- Use the appropriate cable for your Mac, such as a USB to Lightning cable, to connect your iPhone with your Mac.

 - Use the Apple TV app on your iPhone to find your video under Library > Home Videos.

 Method three: Record your screen

 Beginning with iOS 11, released in 2017, you can record your iPhone or iPad screen and anything that may be playing, including YouTube videos.
 This method is right on your device, making it free and easy to use.

 - Change the orientation to landscape.

 - Swipe up on the Control Center and tap the Record button (a circle inside a circle).

 - The video will be saved and stored in your Camera Roll.